Cross-Collateral Loan

 Pros

-Facilitates Simultaneous Buying and Selling: One of the most significant benefits of a cross-collateral loan is buying your new home before selling your current one.
+Facilitates Simultaneous Buying and Selling: One of the most significant benefits of a cross-collateralization loan is buying your new home before selling your current one.
 This can reduce the stress of finding temporary housing and moving multiple times.

 Utilizes Existing Equity: By leveraging the equity in your current home, you might avoid needing a large cash down payment on your new home.
 This can be particularly helpful if your funds are tied to your existing property.